A faster algorithm for finding Tarski fixed points: Introduction

 Later work of Etessami, Papadimitriou, Rubinstein, and Yannakakis took the first step towards proving this~\cite{EPRY20}.
 They showed that finding a Tarski fixed point in a two-dimensional lattice requires $\Omega(\log^2 n)$ queries, meaning that the Dang et al.\ algorithm is indeed optimal in the two-dimensional case.
 Etessami et al.\ conjectured that the Dang et al. algorithm is optimal for constant $k$, and they leave as an explicit open problem the question of whether their lower bound can be extended to dimension three or beyond.

 \myparagraph{Our contribution.} In this paper we show that, surprisingly, the Dang et al. algorithm is not optimal in dimension three, or any higher dimension, and so we falsify the prior conjectures.
-We do this by giving an algorithm that can find a Tarski fixed point in three dimensions using $O(\log^2 n)$ queries, thereby beating the $O(\log^3 n)$ query algorithm of Dang et al. Our new algorithm can be used as a new base case for the Dang et al. algorithm, and this leads to a $O(\log^{k-1} n)$ query algorithm for $k$-dimensional instances when $k \ge 3$, which saves a $\log n$ factor over the $O(\log^k n)$ queries used by the Dang et al.\ algorithm.
+We do this by giving an algorithm that can find a Tarski fixed point in three dimensions using $O(\log^2 n)$ queries, thereby beating the $O(\log^3 n)$ query algorithm of Dang et al.

 The Dang et al.\ algorithm solves a three-dimensional instance by making recursive calls to find a fixed point of $\log n$ distinct two-dimensional sub-instances.
 Our key innovation is to point out that one does not need to find a fixed point of the two-dimensional sub-instance to make progress.
 Instead, we define the concept of an \emph{inner algorithm} (Definition~\ref{def:inner}) that, given a two-dimensional sub-instance, is permitted to return any point that lies in the up or down set of the three-dimensional instance (defined formally later).
 This is a much larger set of points, so whereas finding a fixed point of a two-dimensional instance requires $\Omega(\log^2 n)$ queries~\cite{EPRY20}, we give a $O(\log n)$ query inner algorithm for two-dimensional instances.
 This inner algorithm is quite involved, and is the main technical contribution of the paper.